-Also note that in addition to the core channel shown in the example above you can add fbs and/or reimgps to the end of the line if you have purchased those optional products.
+Also note that in addition to the core channel shown in the example above you can add fbs to the end of the line if you have purchased those optional products.

-4. Issue the following command to update the currently cached package repository information:
+3. Issue the following command to update the currently cached package repository information: